mbadu1/sql-guidebook/README.md

 ![alt text](<query9 image.png>)

-Purpose: Combine different entity types into a unified view
+Explanation: Combine different entity types into a unified view.
+UNION combines the results of two or more SELECT statements into a single result set.
+The key requirement is that all SELECT statements must have the same number of columns with compatible data types.
+UNION automatically removes duplicate rows (use UNION ALL to keep duplicates).
+In this query, we combine student and professor data into a unified directory.

 #### QUERY 10: NULL Handling with COALESCE